fedesoria/meteor-rider/README.md

 - You will be asked for the url of the Meteor App.
 Make sure to enter it without the trailing slash.

-You can test it by running `cordova platform add ios` then `cordova build ios`, open the xcode project under `platforms/ios` and run it.
-It should now display a generic html page before loading the Meteor app.
+You now have a Cordova App that runs a live Meteor App.
+Enjoy!